gian-solo/gian-solo.github.io/_posts/2019-06-27-why-does-it-take-so-long-to-learn-how-to-play-the-guitar.md

 Instead of YouTubing for how to fingertap with two hands and whatnot, create a structure on what should be practiced in increments.
 Here's an example:

-1 hour of practice:
+1 hour of practice: <br />
-5 minutes - stretch fingers, wrists, arms, etc.
+5 minutes - stretch fingers, wrists, arms, etc.<br />
-10 minutes - Single string picking, chromatic scales & warmup scales 10 minutes - Intervals, triads & hammer-ons/pull-offs
+10 minutes - Single string picking, chromatic scales & warmup scales<br />
+10 minutes - Intervals, triads & hammer-ons/pull-offs<br />
-10 minutes - Fingerpicking, Chords, power chords & transitions
+10 minutes - Fingerpicking, Chords, power chords & transitions<br />
-10 minutes - Arpeggios, Major scales & Blues scales
+10 minutes - Arpeggios, Major scales & Blues scales<br />
 15 minutes - FUN.
 Play along to your favorite track, play tunes you recently learned or try out different ideas or tricks

 You can create your own and modify to your guitar level but it's an example.
 For the most part, this is how a practice